apolloapi/modsysML/README.md

 # Use our custom model to test building decisions
 Apollo.use("apollo", token="YOUR_API_TOKEN_HERE")

-# We support video, speech, image and text.
-Try text!
+# Lets check to see if a phrase contains threats
 Apollo.detectText("Phrase1", "contains", "Threats")

+# Create custom rules which creates a task!
+Apollo.rule('Phrase1', '>=', '0.8')

+# Connect with other models!
+Apollo.use('Google', "violence", ...)

+Apollo.detectImage('Image1', 'contains', 'VERY_LIKELY') # Image Analysis/OCR
+Apollo.detectSpeech('Audio1', 'contains', 'UNLIKELY') # Audio Processing
+Apollo.detectVideo('Video1', 'contains', 'POSSIBLE') # Video Analysis
+Apollo.detectText('Phrase1', 'contains', 'UNKNOWN') # Text Analysis
 ```

 That's all it takes!

-That's all it takes!
-You can check out [more on our notion page](https://cloudguruab.notion.site/Apollo-e5e347745c1e43798d849d79cce90aba).
+## Apollo then takes care of:

+- Detecting real-time changes in your data
+- Automating tasks against image, video, audio or text
+- Simplifying the process of deploying AI models
+- Making sure your integration is robust, so you never again have to worry about stuck/stale data or false-positives

 In practice, you probably want to use one of our native SDKs to interact with Apollo's API or use our custom browser client so you dont have to write code.
-If so, ping us at adrian@apolloapi.io!
+If so, sign up at [Apollo API](https://app.apolloapi.io/signup)!

+## 🧑‍💻 Cool, what can I build with it?

+- Trust & Safety teams can use Apollo to **build native in-app connections** related to active response, content moderation, fraud detection, etc.
+- Some **automate their personal lives** with Apollo by integrating against discord communities or their personal lives
+- Apollo can help you **quickly automate tasks** for hobby projects, communities or business

 ## Contributing